zamicol/xtender-xtractor/README.md

 with a sql dump from ApplicationXtender tables.

 # Config #
 Config is stored in config.json.
 Must be valid json.
+The program expects "config.json" to appear in the present working directory.

 ## Config Values ##
 #### In ####